jackatwill/melodykramer.github.io/_posts/2015-05-14-if-I-ran-a-station.md

 18. Invite people to the station to record podcasts in an empty studio.

 19. Invite people from community to station once a month to preview new stuff, give feedback.
 Maybe the station is a food truck.
 What's the station version of a little free library?

+20. Have a station archivist, and a simple process for anyone producing media to add good metadata and store everything where it can be preserved and found again in the future.